julianwagle/kommit-king/README.md

 You will now have your github profile updated every ten minutes while your computer is open and connected to the internet.

-You will look more and more baller over the next year.
+Congrats, in one year you will look like the ultimate baller.

 ![cook kid](https://media.giphy.com/media/xTiTngBQncyTMceuXK/giphy.gif)